patrik98/dronelab-logging-app/mysql/README.md

 # Dockerized MySQL server and phpmyadmin web interface

-## Building Docker Image:
-`docker build -t dronelab_mysql .`

-The SQL script `init.sql` is defined as entrypoint, it creates the tables.

 ## Running the Container:
 `docker-compose up -d`

+The SQL script `init.sql` is defined as entrypoint, it creates the tables.
 ## Using phpmyadmin web interface
 open http://localhost:8081 and log in.